 - a.
 Increase the amount of plant material used in outdoor amenity spaces, whenever possible. - b.
 Use trees to provide shade in outdoor amenity space.
-Trees are preferred to man-made shade structures such as canopies. - c.
-Use plants to create an improved experience in outdoor amenity spaces. - d.
+Trees are preferred to man-made shade structures such as canopies. - Use plants to create an improved experience in outdoor amenity spaces. - d.
 Balance hardscape areas with lawns, gardens and planter beds. - e.
-Preserve and enhance existing natural resources such as mature trees and water features by incorporating them into amenity spaces. - 3.25 Design a rooftop outdoor amenity space to be highly visible and easily accessible from the public way.
-The stairs and elevator should be exterior or located in a vestibule.
+Preserve and enhance existing natural resources such as mature trees and water features by incorporating them into amenity spaces.

-Figure 3-25 Design a rooftop outdoor amenity space to be highly visible and easily accessible from the public way.
-The stairs and elevator should be exterior or located in a vestibule.
+3.25 Design a rooftop outdoor amenity space to be visible and accessible.

-- 3.26 Design a rooftop outdoor amenity space to capitalize on views of natural features and active social spaces. - a.
+3.26 Design a rooftop outdoor amenity space to capitalize on views of natural features and active social spaces.

+- a.
 Orient a rooftop space to take advantage of nearby natural features such as Booker Creek. - b.
-Orient a rooftop space toward pedestrian activity, such as a plaza, courtyard or other outdoor amenity space on the ground level. - Avoid orienting a rooftop space toward a parking lot or highway.
+Orient a rooftop space toward pedestrian activity, such as a plaza, courtyard or other outdoor amenity space on the ground level. - c.
+Avoid orienting a rooftop space toward a parking lot or highway.